HalaKhan00/HalaKhan00/README.md

 ## About Me

 I'm a researcher at the **Bio-Optics Lab, UNIST (South Korea)**, working at the intersection of deep learning and fluorescence microscopy.
-My thesis focuses on building a multi-expert deep learning framework that unmixes organelle-specific fluorescence signals from blended multi-organelle images — using cross-attention-fused expert networks to model inter-organelle spatial dependencies for high-fidelity *in-silico* labelling.
+My thesis focuses on building a multi-expert deep learning framework that unmixes organelle-specific fluorescence signals from blended multi-organelle images, using cross-attention-fused expert networks to model inter-organelle spatial dependencies for high-fidelity *in-silico* labelling.

 ---